-- Explain the nature, legal status and administration of business organisations - Explain the law relating to the financing and management of companies limited by shares. - Understand the capital maintenance principles and the purpose for which shares are issued, redeemed or purchased and the principles of corporate finance in general. - Explain the appointment, retirement and removal of directors and other prescribed officers of the company. - Understand the concept of "group of companies", fundamental transactions and takeovers. - Explain the business rescue and compromise proceedings, and remedies, South African enforcement agencies and alternative dispute resolution processes.
+- Understand the capital maintenance principles and the purpose for which shares are issued, redeemed or purchased and the principles of corporate finance in general. - Explain the appointment, retirement and removal of directors and other prescribed officers of the company. - Understand the concept of "group of companies", fundamental transactions and takeovers. - Explain the business rescue and compromise proceedings, and remedies, South African enforcement agencies and alternative dispute resolution processes.